zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_app_svc/aks/aks_azure_apimgmt_arm_template/_index.md

   ![Additional Azure resources in the resource group](./11.png)

-## API Management sef-hosted gateway
+## API Management self-hosted gateway

-In this scenario, the Azure Arc enabled API Management cluster extension was deployed and used throughout this scenario in order to deploy the self-hosted API Management gateway services infrastructure.
+In this scenario, the Azure Arc-enabled API Management cluster extension was deployed and used throughout this scenario in order to deploy the self-hosted API Management gateway services infrastructure.

 * In order to view cluster extensions, click on the Azure Arc enabled Kubernetes resource Extensions settings.